Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 - Know your planting zones and last spring frost dates to know when you can safely plant spring vegetables.

-- Check pricing of bulk compost and mulch.
-Can you pick it up for less or what are additional delivery fees?
+- Check the pricing of bulk compost and mulch.
+Can you pick it up for less, or what are the additional delivery fees?

 - Draw and design any new garden space you will need.
 Put this in your journal.

 - If you have never had a soil test done or it has been a couple of years, I highly recommend you do so.
 You can get a test done at your local extension office for a nominal cost.
 And then, you will know what to add to have healthy garden soil.